-Justice Ginsburg in hospital after procedure
+Justice Ruth Bader Ginsburg in hospital after procedure

 “I have often said I would remain a member of the Court as long as I can do the job full steam.
 I remain fully able to do that,” Justice Ginsburg announced.

-A scan in February revealed cancer lesions in her liver and she began chemotherapy in May.
+A scan in February revealed cancer lesions in her liver, and she began chemotherapy in May.

-The senior justice was hospitalized earlier in July with an infection but she said that was unrelated to the cancer treatment.
+The senior justice was hospitalized earlier in July with an infection, but she said that was unrelated to the cancer treatment.

 Sign up for Daily Newsletters